 Before you begin, here are some things you’ll need:

 USB flash drive.
-Use a USB flash drive with at least 4 GB of available drive space.
-We recommend using a drive with nothing else on it.
+Use a USB flash drive with at least 4 GB of space.
+We recommend using a drive with nothing on it because any content will be deleted.

 DVD.
 This requires a DVD burner on or connected to the PC you’re using to create the media, and a DVD player on the PC where you want to install Windows 8.1.
-Use a DVD with at least 4 GB of space, and we recommend using a blank DVD.
+Use a DVD with at least 4 GB of space.
+We recommend using a blank DVD, because any content on it will be deleted.

 Here are some things to check on the PC where you want to install Windows 8.1: